-There was an increase in the proportion of staff leaving the NICS during 2018/2019 (3.5%) compared with the previous financial year (3.0%).
-As expected age retirement, followed by resignations and health accounted for the majority of all leavers.
+There was a small increase in the proportion of staff leaving the NICS during 2019/2020 (3.6%) compared with the previous financial year (2018/19, 3.5%).
+Age retirement accounted for the largest proportion of leavers, followed by resignations and leaving for health reasons.

-2 Introduction
+Introduction